redoxbird/selleradise-lite/readme.txt

 == Description ==

 Selleradise is a clean, responsive and accessible WooCommerce theme.
 It is very easy to use and requires minimal configuration to get started.
 Selleradise comes with all the basic features that you need in a modern online store like Mini Cart, Dark Mode, Quick Search, Shop Filters and Lazy Loading.
-It can be used for all kinds of shops including Fashion,, Furniture, Cosmetic and more.
+It can be used for all kinds of shops including Fashion, Furniture, Cosmetic and more.

 == Changelog ==

-= 1.2.6 =
+= 1.2.7 =
 * Fixed quick search bar when using fast mode.

 = 1.2.6 =